Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 - **App won’t start**: check `flask.log` output in the workflow logs.
 - **ZAP cannot connect**: confirm `http://localhost:5000` is correct and the wait loop passes.
+- **Dependency-Check reports zero Python vulnerabilities**: this is expected in some cases because Python support is experimental; use pip‑audit for reliable Python SCA.
+- **pip-audit fails**: check for network issues or typos in `requirements.txt`.
 - **Artifact name errors**: remove underscores or slashes from artifact names.
 - **Permissions errors**: ensure `security-events: write` and `contents: read` are set.